QuentinRa/blog.quentinra.dev/info/ocaml/intro/install-idea.md

 [Go back](..)

-**You should not try to do this, unless you are crazy.**
+**You should not try to do this unless you are crazy.**

 * Download and install OCaml using the graphical installer [here](https://fdopen.github.io/opam-repository-mingw/installation/)
 * open IntelliJ and install ``ReasonML`` plugin
 * then create a new OCaml project
-* in Project structure, set the SDK as ``C:\OCaml64\home\YOUR_NAME_HERE\.opam\4.11.1+mingw64c`` but nowadays IntelliJ seams to find it by himself.
+* in Project structure, set the SDK as ``C:\OCaml64\home\YOUR_NAME_HERE\.opam\4.11.1+mingw64c`` but nowadays IntelliJ seems to find it by himself.
 * in the same menu, in ``SDK``
   * check `use cygwin`
   * set path as `C:\OCaml64\bin\bash.exe`